 The DNA of Sake no Hana

 The DNA of Sake no Hana traces its roots back to the original restaurant in Mayfair, London.
-Opening with a menu created by Executive Chef Hideki Hiwatashi, Sake no Hana Bali is now in the hands of the innovative Chef Hendy, who puts his own spin on this captivating menu, while staying true to its genealogy.
+Opening with a menu created by Executive Chef Hideki Hiwatashi, Sake no Hana Bali is now in the hands of the innovative Chef Hendry, who puts his own spin on this captivating menu, while staying true to its genealogy.

-Born in West Java, Chef Hendy took off at an early age to start his career in Dubai.
+Born in West Java, Chef Hendry took off at an early age to start his career in Dubai.
 After three years honing his culinary skills in the French fashion at the iconic hotel Burj Al Arab, he was drawn to the demanding techniques of Japanese cuisine at Zuma, firstly in Dubai and later in Istanbul.
 His last tenure in Bali was as in-house Japanese master chef at The Mulia Hotel, before he headed back to Dubai to take on another challenge at The Experience by Reif Othman, renowned for their French/Japanese fusion menus.

 “Coming home to Indonesia is a big step.
-There were no opportunities like this in my younger days so chefs had to travel overseas to gain the experience we needed to further our careers and learn from the best,” explains Chef Hendy.
+There were no opportunities like this in my younger days so chefs had to travel overseas to gain the experience we needed to further our careers and learn from the best,” explains Chef Hendry.

 Turning up the volume on flavour

 While staying true to the philosophy of Sake no Hana’s distinctive Japanese dishes, Chef Hendry brings a fresh perspective and world of personality to this beautifully crafted menu.